-Over the first three years of the Global Forest Finance Pledge, the 11 participating governments plus the European Union have collectively contributed USD 10 billion towards the USD 12 billion initially committed towards forest conservation and restoration activities.
+Over the first three years of the Global Forest Finance Pledge, the 11 participating governments plus the European Union have collectively contributed USD 10 billion towards forest conservation and restoration activities.

 H.E.
 Marina Silva, Minister of Environment and Climate Change, Brazil